Should Injectors Use Needles vs Cannula for Dermal Fillers Injections?

 There are two primary injecting instruments used for Dermal Filler injections for facial rejuvenation.
 These are BLUNT TIP CANNULAE vs NEEDLES.
 So is there an advantage of using cannula vs needles for cosmetic injections and dermal fillers?
-The data shows that the instrument CAN have an impact on your injecting risks and dermal filler results.
-However, some clinicians swear by the needle method and others by the cannula, and it’s very much a matter of personal preference and experience with injecting modalities.
-The skill of your Injecting Clinician or Injecting Physician is paramount for minimising risks and getting good results; more so than the type of equipment used.
+The data shows that the instrument can, in fact, have an impact on your injecting risks and dermal filler results.
+However, some clinicians swear by the needle method and others by the cannula.
+Indeed, it’s very much a matter of personal preference and experience with injecting modalities.
+The skill of your Injecting Clinician or Injecting Physician is paramount for minimising risks and also for getting good results; more so than the type of equipment used.
 That’s why it’s so important to choose your cosmetic injecting clinician or doctor very carefully.
 But there are some pros and cons to using blunt-tip cannula vs needles for dermal filler injections.

 Differences in injecting with blunt-tip cannula vs needles for Dermal Fillers and Cosmetic Injections